English

 4. Average vs. Median Lifespan: What Matters?

-The average lifespan is the total sum of all fork lifespans divided by their count.
+The average lifespan is the total sum of all surebets lifespans divided by their count.

-The median is the lifespan of the fork that stands exactly in the middle of a sorted list.
-This is especially important because forks with very long lifespans can distort the average statistics.
+The median is the lifespan of the arb that stands exactly in the middle of a sorted list.
+This is especially important because surebets with very long lifespans can distort the average statistics.

 For example: